Mindful Moment: Redistributing the Mental Load In Your Relationship

 1. Acknowledge the Imbalance:

 Have an open and honest conversation about the current division of labor.
 Use "I" statements to express how the mental load feels for you and listen actively to your partner's perspective.
-Remember, it's not about blame, but understanding.
+Remember, it's not about blame but understanding.
+Couples who find these conversations difficult may benefit from online therapy for couples, where a neutral third party can help navigate sensitive topics.

 Together, brainstorm all the tasks that need to be done, both domestic and emotional.
 This can include grocery shopping, meal planning, childcare, bill paying, scheduling appointments, and even remembering birthdays and anniversaries.